The400MillionDollarCorporation/xorox/frontend/TIKTOK_HASHTAGS_IMPLEMENTATION.md

 ## 🎯 Overview

-Successfully implemented trending hashtags functionality for TikTok analytics in the ZoroX dashboard.
+Successfully implemented trending hashtags functionality for TikTok analytics in the Iris dashboard.
 The system extracts hashtags from TikTok data, analyzes their popularity, and displays real-time trending hashtags with engagement metrics.

 ## ✅ What's Been Implemented